emildayan/laravel-livewire-tables-docs/content/en/query/The-Query.md

 ```

 The query is where you will append custom searching and filters later in the documentation.
 You should also eager load any relationships you need here as well.

+Make sure your query includes a column to be used as the [primary key](usage/The-primary-key).